 What support do carers recommend?

-In our virtual cuppa, carers shared the type of support that was helping them to cope with their feelings of ‘not liking’ the person they care for.
+Carers have shared some of the things helping them to cope with their feelings of ‘not liking’ the person they care for.

 1. Counselling